Church members join relatives in grief, anger at gunman

 CHARLESTON, S.C.
-(AP) — It wasn’t just the family members of the nine people Dylann Roof killed in a Charleston, South Carolina, church who suffered.
-Their church family grieved too.
+(AP) — Family members of the nine people Dylann Roof killed in a Charleston, South Carolina, church weren’t the only ones who suffered.
+Their church family grieved, too.

 Along with the 32 family members of victims, three people connected to Emanuel AME Church spoke as Roof was formally sentenced to death Wednesday in federal court.